oliverkroener/ok_exchange365_mailer/Documentation/Configuration/Frontend.rst

 1. **Create a test form** using Powermail or Form Framework
 2. **Submit the form** and verify email delivery
 3. **Check TYPO3 logs** for any authentication or sending errors
-4. **Verify in Exchange 365** that emails appear in the sender's mailbox (if saveToSentItems is enabled)

 ..  tip::
     Use TYPO3's mail spooling functionality during development to prevent sending actual emails while testing configuration.